oneforawe/config-repo/setup/remote-machine-setup/README.md

 configuration files and add new links to the config files in this repo and to install the necessary and desired packages:
    `bash ~/.config-files/setup/remote-machine-setup/run-setup-shell-full.sh`

+## Default Shell

+Dealing with the default shell:
+  To see the current user settings (including default login shell):
+  `less /etc/passwd`
+  To see the current shell: `echo $0`
+  To see the available shells: `cat /etc/shells`
+  To see which `zsh` is called when executed: `which zsh`
+  To change the default login shell to zsh: `chsh --shell /bin/zsh`